(CNN)Here's a look at the life of Gerald R. Ford, the 38th president of the United States.

 First Eagle Scout to be president.

-Strong supporter of Boys Scouts of America and adoption.
+Strong supporter of Boy Scouts of America and adoption.

-Timeline: 1935-1941 - After graduating from the University of Michigan, Ford receives two offers from professional football teams, the Green Bay Packers and the Detroit Lions.
-Instead, he works at Yale University as a boxing coach and assistant football coach and finishes law school there.
+1935-1941 - After graduating from the University of Michigan, Ford receives offers from two professional football teams, the Green Bay Packers and the Detroit Lions.
+Instead, he works at Yale University as a boxing coach and assistant football coach while completing his law degree.

 January 3, 1949-December 6, 1973 - Serves in the House of Representatives.

 1949 - Serves on the House Committee for Public Works.

 1951 - Transfers to the House Appropriations Committee, and later becomes a member of the military spending, CIA, and foreign aid subcommittees.

 1963 - Chairman of the House Republican Conference.

 1963-1964 - Serves on the Warren Commission to investigate President John F. Kennedy's assassination.